TopperDEL/MagicCARpet/README.md

 MagicCARpet is an innovative app that brings the imagination of children to life by blending the physical and digital worlds.
 Utilizing the latest in AR/VR technology, users can place nodes that represent streets in a virtual environment.
 Between these nodes, toy cars in 3D will move around, creating a dynamic and interactive cityscape.

+The goal of the project is to build a StereoKit-based AR application where users lay out virtual roads in real space by placing nodes with simple gestures.
+A path can be started and extended by dropping new nodes, which automatically connect like streets.
+Additional paths may branch off existing nodes.
+These connections are rendered as roads, and virtual cars traverse them with collision checks and randomized routes, forming a lively digital city—perfect for playing on top of a real-world carpet.

 ## Features

 - **AR/VR Capabilities**: MagicCARpet leverages augmented and virtual reality to create a seamless and immersive experience.
 Users can interact with the app in a fully three-dimensional space, placing nodes that become the streets of a bustling city.